Seed Grant Program

 - Co-PI/collaborator names, if applicable

 - Project Summary (limited to 5 pages) which should include:

 - Introduction summarizing the motivations and circumstances behind the request.

 - External Funding Potential: How you expect the results to translate into external funding.
 If applicable, describe if the seed grant application is intended to generate prelimiary data in preparation to respond to an RFA from a funding agency, and please provide the application deadline for that RFA.

 - Proposed Budget Detail and Budget Justification: Applicants should budget either for $30K or $20K; whichever is the best fit for the proposed work.
 Some applications with a $30K budget may receive partial funding at $20K if the review committee feels $20K will be sufficient to execute most of the proposed work.

 - IACUC protocol required for model organism studies.

 IBC approval required for recombinant studies.

 - References, papers/manuscripts

-Applicants will be notified approximately 6 weeks after close of deadline of their award status.
-Successful applicants will be requested to make brief progress reports of their project on an annual basis after one to three years.
+Applicants will be notified in December of their award status.
+Successful applicants will be expected to make brief progress reports about their project on an annual basis for five years.